Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Analytical model of multicell reactor structure

 \subsection{Local multiplication factor with electron transport between cells}

-In the previous section, it was assumed that cells of the completely random structure exchange only gamma-rays with each other.
-In this section, we take into account the exchange of runaway electrons between cells.
-The RREA development in a cell results in the following number of runaway electrons:
+In the previous section, it was assumed that avalanche regions exchange only gamma-rays with each other.
+In this section, we take into account the exchange of runaway electrons between cells (the impact of the distance between cells on runaway electron transport is discussed in Section \ref{Appendix_D}, Appendix C).
+Runaway electron transport effectively lengthens relativistic runaway electron avalanches due to their continuation in other cells, thus, it can be taken into account within local multiplication factor as gamma-rays radiated in other cells by transported RREAs.
+The RREA development in the first cell, which was ignited by a gamma-ray of the previous generation, results in the following number of runaway electrons within this cell:

 and gamma-rays: